aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-file-manipulation/auto-adjusting-cad-drawing-size/_index.md

 ---
-title: How to Convert DWG to BMP Using Aspose.CAD for Java
+title: Auto Adjust CAD Drawing Size and Convert DWG to BMP with Aspose.CAD for Java
 linktitle: Auto Adjusting CAD Drawing Size
 second_title: Aspose.CAD Java API
 description: Learn how to convert DWG to BMP in Java using Aspose.CAD, covering how to export CAD files, batch convert CAD, render CAD layout and export multiple CAD layouts efficiently.